core-wg/oscore/draft-ietf-core-object-security.md

 ## HTTP Processing {#http-proc}

-OSCORE was initially designed to work between CoAP endpoints only, but the interest in use cases with one endpoint being an HTTP endpoint has driven the extension specified here.
-OSCORE is intended to be used with at least one endpoint being a CoAP endpoint.

-In order to use OSCORE with HTTP, an endpoint needs to be able to map HTTP messages to CoAP messages (see {{RFC8075}}), and to apply OSCORE to CoAP messages (as defined in this document).
+In order to use OSCORE over HTTP hops, a node needs to be able to map HTTP messages to CoAP messages (see {{RFC8075}}), and to apply OSCORE to CoAP messages (as defined in this document).

 For this purpose, this specification defines a new HTTP header field named CoAP-Object-Security, see {{iana-http}}.
 The CoAP-Object-Security header field is only used in POST requests and 200 (OK) responses.
 All field semantics is given within the CoAP-Object-Security header field.
 The header field is neither appropriate to list in the Connection header field (see Section 6.1 of {{RFC7230}}), nor in a Vary response header field (see Section 7.1.4 of {{RFC7231}}), nor allowed in trailers (see Section 4.1 of {{RFC7230}}).
 Intermediaries are not allowed to insert, delete, or modify the field's value.
 The header field is not preserved across redirects.

+\[Ed.
+Note: Reconsider use of Vary\]

-Using the Augmented Backus-Naur Form (ABNF) notation of {{RFC5234}}, including the following core ABNF syntax rules defined by that specification: ALPHA (letters), DIGIT (decimal digits), DQUOTE (double quote), the CoAP-Object-Security header field is as follows.
+Using the Augmented Backus-Naur Form (ABNF) notation of {{RFC5234}}, including the following core ABNF syntax rules defined by that specification: ALPHA (letters) and DIGIT (decimal digits), the CoAP-Object-Security header field is as follows.

 ~~~~~~~~~~~~~~
-base64-char = ALPHA / DIGIT / "/" / "+"
+base64-char = ALPHA / DIGIT / "_" / "-"

-CoAP-Object-Security = 1*base64-char / DQUOTE
+CoAP-Object-Security = 2*base64-char
 ~~~~~~~~~~~~~~

 A sending endpoint uses {{RFC8075}} to translate an HTTP message into a CoAP message.
-It then protects the message with OSCORE processing, and add the Object-Security option (as defined in this document).
+It then protects the message with OSCORE processing, and adds the Object-Security option (as defined in this document).
 Then, the endpoint maps the resulting CoAP message to an HTTP message that includes the HTTP header field CoAP-Object-Security, whose value is:

   * "" if the CoAP Object-Security option is empty, or
   * the value of the CoAP Object-Security option ({{obj-sec-value}}) in base64url encoding (Section 5 of {{RFC4648}}) without padding (see {{RFC7515}} Appendix C for implementation notes for this encoding).